d2036a/pdnsd-mingw/README.md

 make
 ```

-You can got pdnsd.exe file at root forlder.
+You can get pdnsd.exe file at root forlder.

 See http://members.home.nl/p.a.rombouts/pdnsd/doc.html to know how to use.